 Our bait bag material is tubular in shape and comes in a flexible orange plastic material and in a black tubular semi rigid plastic material.

 Each roll weighs around 45 lb.
-Shipping to the East coast via UPS ground is $55.
-Figure $25 for shipping to the NW and $35 for shipment to CA.
+Shipping to the East coast via UPS ground is around $75/roll, depending on your location.
+Figure $35 for shipping to the NW and $50 for shipment to CA.

 BLUE CRAB TROTLINE FISHERY – A NEW APPLICATION FOR BAIT BAGS